atharvadudhe/Ecommerce-Follow-Along/README.md

 - We have create an cart page that display the products inside cart using endpoint we build in milestone 18.
 - We have also implemented the logic for each product where an add option is made available to increase and decrease quantity using + and - buttons.
 - We have also created an endpoint to increase and decrease the quantity

+## Milestone 20: Project Overview -

+In this milestone we learned the following things -

+Key learnings -

+- We have create an Backend endpoint that will sent user data.
+- Also create frontend profile page that will display profile photo, name and email in one section.
+If there are no address display "No address found"y
+- In another section we have displayed address and added an button called "Add address".